petemounce/presentations/windows-at-scale.md

 * Deployment automation should be "table stakes"
 * Golden images are a solved problem; build scripts for servers
 * It should not be an event when a server dies
+* Apply this to your pipeline infrastructure as well as production

 ^^